Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Partial commutative monoids and decomposition

+\begin{rem} That \Lemma{wellfounded} holds true of our particular process calculus, and that, as a consequence (see the following proposition), $\ord$ is well-founded on the unrestricted commutative monoids $\BPROC$ and $\WPROC$ is thanks to the very limited facility of defining infinite behaviour, by means of simple loops.
+In calculi with more expressive facilities to specify infinite behaviour (e.g., recursion, general iteration or replication) $\ord$ as defined above is not well-founded (it is not even anti-symmetric).
+Note that the contribution of this article does not depend on the well-foundedness of $\BPROC$ and $\WPROC$, which is stated for completeness sake.

-Note that if the iteration prefix in our process calculus is replaced by any of the familiar more general forms of iteration of recursion, then $\ord$ as defined above will not be anti-symmetric, nor well-founded.
-Nevertheless, it is sometimes possible to define an anti-symmetric and well-founded partial order on processes based on the transition relation in a setting with a more general form of infinite behaviour, at least for totally normed processes.
-(See, e.g., \cite{LO05} for an example of an anti-symmetric and well-founded order on normed processes definable in ACP with recursion, which is based on the restriction of the transition relation.)
+It is often possible to define a well-founded partial order on processes based on the transition relation in a setting with a more general form of infinite behaviour, at least for normed processes.
+See, e.g., \cite{LO05} for an example of an anti-symmetric and well-founded order on normed processes definable in ACP with recursion, which is based on a restriction of the transition relation. \end{rem}